Lockridge, John W

 My mother would drive me to Bill s house every morning arriving at 4 a.m.
 We would drive two and a half hours usually and paint all day.
 Our days would end. arriving home at ten or eleven.
 Bill would wish me a good night and say I will see you tomorrow at four a.m.
 Our schedule was daily like that for the whole summer.
 You will learn ever) word to every Elvis song riding with Bill that many hours.
 Bill loved Elvis and was never afraid of heights.
 He claimed from his time as an Airborne Ranger that it cured him of fear.
 This photo shown is of Bill doing a handstand on a swing stage.

 Bill was anxious to start another billboard company without a partner.
 The payments for lettering Whiteco billboards helped fund some of his neu structures.
 We still drive past the house that Bill started in.
 He would paint billboards in pieces on the wall of his two-car garage.
 Not even rain stopped Bill.
 I remember him taking panels down and using a car wash bay to letter them.
-He would say. ’’Let s get this painted.
-Cochise."
-The other phrase that I didn't like was.
-"You'll figure it out Hoss."
+He would say. ”Let s get this painted.
+Cochise.”
+The other phrase that I didn’t like was.
+“You’ll figure it out Hoss.”
 That was short for stop complaining and work around your problem.

 Bill designed his own steel structures and we dug the holes by hand.
-We called them "graves".
+We called them “graves”.
 Six feet long, six feet deep, and three feet wide.
 One day when I started digging in a snow storm I hit water about a fool down in a marsh.
 Giving up.
 I called Bill on a pay phone only to be instructed to buy some hip waders at Kmart.
 I did and the hole got dug with posthole diggers hammering the diggers in with a sledgehammer through the water.
+Bill never saw failure as an option.

 One structure we built was in a junkyard.
 This 14 x48′ was about forty feet to the top.
 We used an extension ladder to reach where the panels were to be nailed on.
 It worked on the one side but the other side had junk cars where our ladder needed to be.
 As it was dusk.
 Bill showed up agitated.
 He wondered why the other side was not paneled.
 When I pointed to the junk cars.
 Bill glared at me. gruffly grabbed the rope, and pulled the panel up from the other side.
 He then put a nail and hammer in his palm, swung out across the panel, and nailed it up by himself.
 He completed each of the other panels as well.
 My coworker and I were speechless and knew our excuse had not held.

 One day Bill was excited he made contact with Leo Burnett.
 We had a meeting in Chicago to discuss their new Marlboro Cowboy Billboard program.
 I drove to Chicago with Bill in my old Ford Maverick.
 Instead of a suit.
 Bill wore a fancy Hawaii white shirt he was proud of from his trip to the islands.
 Bill came out of the meeting with the most locations awarded to any company in the United States.
 Having a knack for finding great billboard locations we soon had all the locations installed.
+Bill constructed many great billboard locations in Indiana.
+He had another partnership on some billboards and helped start L & W Outdoor in Indianapolis.
+Later he sold his part in that company.

 After many years in Indiana.
 Bill Lockridge sold his locations to the same buyer who bought his previous company.
 JEL-LO.
 He moved to Florida.